nimiq/core-rs-albatross/README.md

 - File systems with sparse file support.
 - It is highly recommended to run a clock synchronization protocol such as NTP.
-This is needed to properly accept blocks according to the timestamp and it is especially important for validators in order to produce blocks in the expected timestamps.
+This is needed to properly accept blocks according to the timestamp and it is especially important for validators in order to produce blocks within the expected timestamps.

 ## Installation